Douglas Mbang donating stem cells

 Did you know?

-• You’ll stay on our register until you turn 61
+• You’ll stay on the register until you turn 61.

-• There are two ways you could be asked to donate, and you need to be comfortable with both as it’s based on what’s best for the patient:
+• There are two ways you could be asked to donate, and you need to be comfortable with both as doctors decide which is best:

 Anesu and family